agiessing/debiasedQR/README.md

-dqr3$debias # debiased estimate (based on primal variable w) dqr3$dual   # debiased estimate (based on dual variable v) dqr3$pilot  # biased pilot estimate (based on L1-penalized QR estimate) dqr3$avar   # estimate of the asymptotic variance of debiased estimate
+dqr3$debias # debiased estimate (based on primal variable w) dqr3$dual   # debiased estimate (based on dual variable v) dqr3$pilot  # biased pilot estimate (based on L1-penalized QR estimate) dqr3$avar   # estimate of the asymptotic variance of the debiased estimate

 ## Asymptotic 95% confidence intervals for q_0 at querry point x
 cat("The 95% confidence interval for q_0 is [",